lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 ### An example

-Let's count changes in service variable *hs_service_httpbin* during Nginx lifetime (originally I supposed that its content won't change after the first initialization because *httpbin.org* looks like a static page, but responses appeared to be able to vary from time to time).
+Let's count all changes of service variable *hs_service_httpbin* during Nginx lifetime (originally I supposed that its content won't change after the first initialization because *httpbin.org* looks like a static page, but responses appeared to be able to vary from time to time).
 For this we will use counters